tale-toul/OCP4UPIAWS/README.md

 ```

 The value returned must be used with the variable **infra_name** when running terraform

+1. Get the encoded certificate authority to be used by the master instances.
+This is the long string located in the master ignition file **master.ign** and looks like this:

+`data:text/plain;charset=utf-8;base64,LS0tLS1CRUdJTiBDRVJUSUZJQ0<long string of characters>==`

+This long string must be assigned to the variable **master_ign_CA**, this could be done in the command line, but because this string is so cumberson to work with it is easier to add it to the **input-vars.tf** file as a default clause:

+variable "master_ign_CA" {
+  description = "The Certificate Authority (CA) to be used by the master instances"
+  type = string
+  default = "data:text/plain;charset=utf-8;base64,LS0tLS1CRUdJTiBDRVJUSUZJQ0<long string of characters>=="
+}

 ## Deploying the infrastructure with terraform